catseye/ALPACA/doc/ALPACA.markdown

 The ALPACA Cellular Automaton Definition Language
 =================================================

-This document aims to describe version 1.0 of the ALPACA language.
+This document describes version 1.0 of ALPACA, a language for defining cellular automata.
-It is currently a work in progress.
-Thus it is referred to as version 1.0-PRE.

 The language described herein is mostly compatible with the version of the language which has existed until now (version 0.9x).
 However, it extends it in some significant ways, and is backwards-incompatible with it in certain minor ways.
-The reference implementation of 1.0-PRE that accompanies this specification is included in the ALPACA reference distribution.
+The reference implementation of version 1.0 that accompanies this specification is included in the ALPACA reference distribution.

+In the remainder of this document, ALPACA refers to ALPACA version 1.0.

 Abbreviations
 -------------